 Drawing up a business plan may seem like a daunting task, but it’s an essential step in creating a successful business.
 The plan will function as a trail map to guide your startup through the launch process and maintain focus on your key goals.
 A business plan also enables potential partners and investors to better understand your company and its vision.

 Choosing your business location is an important decision because it can affect your taxes, legal requirements, and revenue.
-But you’ve already decided to launch your business in ____, so we can check that box.
+But you’ve already decided to launch your business in New Hampshire, so we can check that box.

 Choose your business structure